Therapy for Highly Sensitive and Overstimulated Women

 If your nervous system often feels overloaded, therapy can be a place to better understand how your brain and body respond to stimulation.

-Rather than pushing yourself to tolerate more and more input, therapy can help you recognize your limits, reduce shame around sensitivity, and develop ways to care for your nervous system more intentionally.
+Instead of pushing yourself to tolerate more and more input, therapy can help you recognize your limits, reduce shame around sensitivity, and develop ways to care for your nervous system more intentionally.

 How Therapy Can Help